paypal/PayPal-iOS-SDK/README.md

 PayPal iOS SDK
 ==============

+### This is a pre-release version

+This is a preview of the iOS 7 update of the PayPal iOS SDK.
+The library was built with a developer preview of Xcode.

+Technically, Apple might not allow an app using this library into the App Store.
+A full release is forthcoming once Apple officially releases iOS 7 and Xcode 5.

+---

 The PayPal iOS SDK provides a software library that makes it easy for iOS developers to accept both credit cards and PayPal directly within native mobile apps.